 Mix 10 g of ground chia seeds with 5 tablespoons of water.
 Stir and let it rest for 2-3 minutes to thicken.

 In a large bowl, mix together the dry ingredients: teff flour, brown rice flour, ground almonds, tapioca flour, coconut sugar, finely chopped walnuts, raisins, baking powder, gingerbread spice mix or cinnamon, and just a pinch of a baking soda.

 I love gingerbread spice mix and I usually add it to all my desserts.
 Well, not to all but many.
 If you don’t like gingerbread spices, use any spice you like: maybe cinnamon or a touch of cardamom.

-Add rice milk and coconut oil to the bowl with dry ingredients.
+Add soy milk, coconut oil, and chia mixture to the bowl with dry ingredients.
 Mix it with a hand mixer for a minute or two until all is combined.
 Adjust sweetness if needed.
 Mix grated apples into the cake batter.
-You’ll need to drain them really well after grating (squeeze out any excess water) or the cake will be too wet.
+You need to drain apples really well and squeeze out any excess water before adding them or the cake will be too moist.

 Pour the batter into the prepared cake tin.
 Scatter a handful of fresh blueberries on top of the batter.
 If you don’t have blueberries, you can skip this step.

 Bake for approx. 40-45 minutes.
 Remove from the oven and let it cool down.

 Serving suggestion – >> You can lightly dust it with powdered sugar (I used powdered xylitol).
 Sprinkle it with finely chopped walnuts.